Pietrostat193/Pietrostat193/README.md

 (Stage: under minor revision)
 - Approximation methods for multifidelity models (Stage: Writing the paper)
 - Sequestering Carbon through Forests, AgriCulture, and land use (Scarface)  see the following website for more info (https://www.paolomaranzano.net/scarface)
-- Short-term to midterm weather-to-power conversion forecasting.
+- Robusteness of Short-term to midterm weather-to-power conversion forecasting.
 ## Additional Information

 - **Competitive Sport**: Boxing (Regional Heavyweight final 2021)